16th December 2020

 In 2006, the American multi-billionaire Warren Buffet astounded the media by making a pledge to give away 99 per cent of his wealth to charities.
 He plans to do most of this in his lifetime and intends the remainder to be given away within 10 years after his estate is settled.
 A few years after this, Bill and Melinda Gates planned to give away 50 per cent of their wealth and joined forces with Warren Buffet to launch The Giving Pledge to encourage other wealthy families to donate much of their wealth.

-‘This is probably more than most of us plan to give, but if you are thinking of making a grand philanthropic gesture in your will or in your lifetime to benefit charity, you have the power to make a remarkable difference to those in need,’ explains Stephen Myers a private client solicitor with Myers & Co Solicitors in Stoke on Trent.
+‘This is probably more than most of us plan to give, but if you are thinking of making a grand philanthropic gesture in your will or in your lifetime to benefit charity, you have the power to make a remarkable difference to those in need,’ explains Stephen Myers, a wills and probate solicitor with Myers & Co Solicitors in Stoke on Trent.
 ‘However, it is vital to take specialist legal advice to guard against unexpected consequences or legal action by your family after your death.’

 You can use your will to put into effect your philanthropic intentions in different ways, for example, making a one-off large gift to one charity; leaving the entire estate or a percentage of it to charity; or creating a charitable trust.

 Creating a charitable trust is more complex and will require some thought as to the terms of the trust and appointment of trustees.
 However, this can be a particularly useful tool to ensure your particular wishes will be put into effect after you have died.

 The underlying objective will be to maximise both the value and the impact of the donation you intend to make.

 It could be that the most tax efficient way is to set up a charitable trust now in your lifetime, rather than under your will, for instance if you are already donating regularly to a charity.
 This would give you a greater degree or control as you would not be relying on nominated trustees to set it up after your death.